-A note on ATGATT: I am crazy about this.
+A note on gear: I am all for individual freedoms, and I do love riding in a T-shift.
+But then this happened.
 Just minutes before leaving, I had thought “I’m just going to the mechanic… maybe I’ll just wear jeans and sneakers.
-Then I thought “don’t be stupid, Dana; you’re jinxing yourself” and changed into my riding pants and boots.
+Then I thought “Don’t be stupid, Dana; you’re jinxing yourself” and changed into my riding pants and boots.
 If I hadn’t changed done that, I’d have major gravel rash, have broken the phone in my pocket, and maybe re-twisted my ankle.
 None of that happened.
-ATGATT for life.

 The thing that I realised immediately was that I wouldn’t write the 1098S off; I’d fix it, and keep it, and love it.

 Because I’m happy with the Ducati 1098S.
 The first time I rode it I fell in love hard and fast.
 Just fifteen minutes after getting into the uncomfortable saddle and nervously throttling myself down the road, I arrived at the vehicle registrations office a changed person.
 Palms sweaty, heart racing, I thought: this is it.
 This is the feeling I’ve been missing from nearly every motorcycle I’ve owned.

 So I have no questions that the 1098S (or any other rare and strange beast that can awaken the same feelings inside me; maybe I’d trade down to an 899 so I get ABS?) would be mine for a while and that I would be happy.
 But if this relationship were to work, I’d need to learn to ride it better.